St. Peter’s Basilica in Vatican City

 The key element is the concave facade, a design of Borromini’s that revolutionized Baroque architecture.
 It’s an ingenuous device, which accommodates a small space and allows the church to be seen from anywhere in Piazza Navona.
 The facade is made of white travertine limestone with three portals.

-Pink and white marble covers the walls.
+Pink and white marble covers the walls inside.
 The bright and simple interior is filled with Baroque statues.
 Beautiful frescos decorate the dome.

 Here’s my complete guide to Rome’s Sant’Agnese Church.